Onrust Island: The Dutch East India Company

 The Dutch presence in the area started when the Dutch East India Company (VOC) established a trading post in Jakarta.
-In order to service her ships the VOC then established a naval base at Onrust Island.
+In order to service her ships, the VOC established a naval base at Onrust Island.
 Construction began in 1613.
-In 1615 a shipyard and a small warehouse were established, and in 1618 fortification started.
-In a local war with the English Jan Pieterszoon Coen then managed to conquer Jakarta in 1619.
+In 1615, a shipyard and a small warehouse were established, and in 1618 fortification started.
+In a local war with native states, Jan Pieterszoon Coen conquered Jakarta in 1619.
 Jakarta was renamed Batavia and became the capital of the Dutch East Indies.

-For the naval needs of the VOC it did not make a big difference.
+For the naval needs of the VOC, it did not make a big difference.
 While ships were able to anchor before Jakarta, they could not reach the shore there.
 At Onrust Island they could reach up to the shore to get careened.
 Because of the massive naval needs of the VOC Onrust developed into a small town protected by a fortress of five bastions.

-Of course the town had houses and warehouses, but it also had a gunpowder magazine, a storage for water transported from Batavia, general warehouses, and a lot of warehouses specifically meant to store pepper.
+Of course, the town had houses and warehouses, but it also had a gunpowder magazine, a storage for water transported from Batavia, general warehouses, and a lot of warehouses specifically meant to store pepper.
 Specific to the shipyard were the reservoirs for trees.
 Sawing windmills processed these trees to make planks for the shipyards.
 There was also a smithy that served the shipyard.
 Near the waterfront there were special installations to easily pull ships on their side.
 Sometimes ships for local use were built at the island.
 The VOC employees were only allowed to leave the island two times a year.